-I noticed that you never sent in your project ideas.
+Mia, the other day, when we had agreed that everyone would send their project ideas to the group I noticed that you never sent in your project ideas.
+Because it didn't get done, our team couldn't meet to discuss the ideas as planned and now we are behind on our timeline.

-Because

-get done, our team

-couldn't

-discuss the ideas

-as planned and

-now we are behind

-on our timeline.